mobizt/FirebaseClient/README.md

  * SIMCom Modules with TinyGSMClient

 > [!NOTE]
-> This library does not support Arduino® UNO R4 WiFi due to the memory issue (related to stack and String class memory issue).
+> This library does not support Arduino® UNO R4 WiFi due to the stack memory issue (related to the String class).
 And this is not a library memory issue as the `Arduino MKR` (SAMD MCU) with the same amount of memory as `Arduino UNO R4 WiFi` can still be used without problem.